tahmeedKENJI/rv64g-core-experiment-tahmeed/document/rtl/pipeline_split.md

 ## Description

-The pipeline_split module is designed to manage data flow in a pipelined system and split the processed data into two separate output paths: a main output and a secondary output.
-It ensures proper synchronization and data integrity using handshaking signals.
-The module can handle various data widths, supports asynchronous reset and synchronous clear signals, and internally instantiates a pipeline module to process the data while directing the output to multiple destinations.
-This allows for efficient and controlled data distribution in hardware designs.
+The purpose of this module is to ensure reliable data transfer by prioritizing the main output path while providing a fallback to the secondary path if the main path is unavailable.
+This allows for efficient handling of data in scenarios where data must be directed to different paths based on readiness, ensuring no data loss or delay in processing.
 <br>**This file is part of DSInnovators:rv64g-core**
 <br>**Copyright (c) 2024 DSInnovators**
 <br>**Licensed under the MIT License**